 At work and in life, timing is everything.
 If you’re determined to resign, make sure you have a definite timeline for your exit and the timing is right.
 Consider how leaving your job at a certain time of the year will affect your income and spending.

 For example, if you’re a parent or the sole provider in the family, resigning a few months before schools open can ruin your budget, unless you’ve prepared way ahead for your child’s tuition.

 Also, consider postponing your resignation if your company will pay your bonus and unused leave credits in a few months.
 If you’re already entitled to receive a lump-sum early retirement package from your employer this year, you might want to wait a bit.

 Your resignation may also affect your household budget and spending, especially if you’re the breadwinner.
-So when deciding whether to resign or not, consider not just your own finances.
 Can your family adjust their lifestyle with possible unemployment or decreased income?

-Sit down with your spouse and children—they need to know your plans and be involved in any cost-cutting measures your family will take.
+Sit down with your spouse, children, parents, or siblings—they need to know your plans and be involved in any cost-cutting measures and budget adjustments your family will take.

 What to Do Before Quitting Your Job: Consider Your Salary vs Your Reason to Resign

 Getting Better Compensation

 Salary is the top consideration for 75% of Filipino employees to stay in their workplace, found the 2022 State of HR Report by Sprout Solutions.

 As this study shows, money still matters in a career decision.
 Of course, you want to be where the grass is greener—it can be the company you're working for, another employer with a better offer, your start-up business, or your budding freelancing career.